VictoriaMeng/dnd-probability-calculator/README.md

 Then, enter `cd client` to navigate to the front-end React/Redux subfolder.
 Run `npm install` to install the needed npm libraries.

-Then, enter 'cd ..' to navigate back the root folder, run `rake db:migrate` to run ActiveRecord migrations and set up the backend database.
+Then, enter `cd ..` to navigate back the root folder, run `rake db:migrate` to run ActiveRecord migrations and set up the backend database.

 To start the server and launch the app, enter `rake start`